seehorne/GetGrinnected/test procedures/api.md

 3. Click "GetGrinnected" from the list, then "accounts" from the list that appears.

 4. Locate the `manual_test` account, and click the "⊖ Delete" button.
 Confirm your choice.

+   NOTE: If you were not the last person to test, you may also need to delete your account since there can only be one account per email.

 ## Sign up for a new account.